The Gruffalo Trail

 The Museum and grounds are now open Thursday to Sunday between 10am and 3pm.

-There is no need to book and tickets can be purchased in the Coffee Shop.
+There is no need to book and tickets can be purchased at Reception and in the Coffee Shop.

 A one way system is in operation and we ask that visitors respect current social distancing protocol.